sailing-lab/sailing-lab.github.io/_pages/about.md

 **Research synopsis**: Our principal research interests lie in the development of machine learning and statistical methodology, and large-scale computational system and architecture, for solving problems involving automated learning, reasoning, and decision-making in high-dimensional, multimodal, and dynamic possible worlds in artificial, biological, and social systems.

 *NOTE*: This site is still under construction.
 Please check back soon.

+**Acknowledgements**: We are grateful to the following agencies/institutions for their contributions to our research: AFOSR, Alfred P. Sloan Foundation, Commonwealth of Pennsylvania, DARPA, Glaxo-Smith-Kline, IBM, National Geospatial-Intelligence Agency, National Institutes of Health, National Science Foundation, NIGMS, Office of Naval Research.